Attention Is All You Need!

 2.1 Debug Information

-To find out which backend is being used during runtime, users can turn on these debugging flags.
-Logging is done using the logging package.
+To find out which backend is being used during runtime, we have the following two debugging flags.
+Logging is done by using the logging package.

 NVTE_DEBUG = 0/1 # disables/enables debugging